poudelmadhav/madhav-contact/README.md

 ## Usuage

-Make a post request to https://paudelm.com.np/api/v1/contacts with data in followint format:
+Make a post request to https://paudelm.com.np/api/v1/contacts with data in following format:

 ```json
 {